-The 2017/18 budget has been built for the Alliance and the budget requirement apportioned to each Force in accordance with the agreed cost sharing approach.
+The 2018/19 budget has been built for the Alliance and the budget requirement apportioned to each Force in accordance with the agreed cost sharing approach.
 In setting the budget the PCC has regard to:

-- National targets and objectives including the Strategic Policing Requirement; - The priorities within the police and crime plan and any likely changes to these for 2017/18; - The outcome of public consultation; - The plans and policies of other partner agencies relating to community safety and crime reduction; - The policy of the Government on public spending as set out by the chancellor in the 2015 Comprehensive Spending Review and the funding framework that arises from this: - The medium term financial obligations; - Prudent use of the financial reserves: - The constant drive for continuous improvement and value for money, and; - The commitment to support the strategic Alliance with Warwickshire PCC and the delivery of existing savings plans.
+- National targets and objectives including the Strategic Policing Requirement; - The priorities within the police and crime plan and any likely changes to these for 2018/19; - The outcome of public consultation; - The plans and policies of other partner agencies relating to community safety and crime reduction; - The policy of the Government on public spending as set out by the chancellor, and more specifically in accordance with the final financial settlement for 2018/19, received in January 2018, which also covers the period 2019/20; - The medium term financial obligations; - Prudent use of the financial reserves; - The constant drive for continuous improvement and value for money, and; - The commitment to support the strategic Alliance with Warwickshire PCC and the delivery of existing savings plans.

-The PCC agreed a 2017/18 net revenue budget of £212.2m which includes the use of £9.7m of reserves resulting in a budget requirement of £202.5m.
-The budget is funded by £120.2m of government funding, which has reduced by a further 0.4% (£0.5m) compared to 2016/17.
-The remaining funding, £82.3m, comes from the council tax through the precept, which has not been increased in 2017/18 from 2016/17.
+The PCC agreed a 2018/19 net revenue budget of £211.494m which includes the use of \pounds 4.721m of reserves resulting in a budget requirement of £206.773m.
+The budget is funded by £120.177m of government funding, which has remained the same as the amount received in 2017/18.
+The remaining funding, £85.596m, comes from the council tax through the precept, which was increased by 3.94% from 2017/18.